carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 {: .challenge}

 `IFNULL` can be particularly useful in `JOIN`.
-When joining the `authors` and `dates` tables earlier, some results were excluded because the `species_id` was `NULL`.
+When joining the `authors` and `dates` tables earlier, some results were excluded because the `` was `NULL`.
 We can use `IFNULL` to include them again, re-writing the `NULL` to a valid joining value:

-    SELECT dates.date, authors.author
+    SELECT eebo.Place, places.Place
-    FROM authors
+    FROM places
-    JOIN dates
+    JOIN eebo
-    ON dates.eebo = IFNULL(authors.eebo, 'AB');
+    ON eebo.Place = IFNULL(places.Place, 'AB');

 > ## Challenge:
 >
-> - Write a query that returns the number of titles of the authors caught in each
+> - Write a query that returns the number of titles of the authors caught in
-> plot, using `IFNULL` to assume that unknown titles are all of the authors
+> each plot, using `IFNULL` to assume that unknown titles are all of the authors
 > "Nemo".
 {: .challenge}